 Cell–environment interactions and transport#

-During a simulation, we may want to model the transport of various chemical substances, such as nutrients, signaling factors, or drugs, that are taken up from or secreted into the environment by cells.
+During a simulation, we may want to model the transport of chemical substances, such as nutrients, signaling factors, or drugs, that are taken up from or secreted into the environment by cells.
 This section explains the model used in LattiCS to simulate these processes.

 Representation#

 Each chemical substance whose transport processes we want to simulate is represented by a SubstrateField object.
-This object is linked to the SimulationDomain object that represents the simulation space, and it matches its dimensionality, size, and grid resolution (if these are applicable for the given domain).
+This object is linked to the Space object that represents the simulation space, and it matches its dimensionality, size, and grid resolution (if these are applicable for the given space).
 The field object identifies the substance using a user-defined name (e.g., “oxygen” or “nutrient”).
 It continuously tracks the concentration and provides access to its values at any point in space.

 Release and uptake by nodes#